cornishcoder1/The-Green-Lorry/README.md

 **Quote Form**

 This section allows the user to select the type of item they require a price for, and what areas the item is to be collected from and delivered to.
 If 'other' is selected in the 'type of item' selector then the user is advised to contact The Green Lorry for a bespoke quote.
 If the item is to be collected from an area outside of Bristol, then a distance surcharge is applied to the quote.
 No additional charges are applied to any of the specified 'Delivering to' locations, as they are all areas of Bristol (price variables are only applied to type of item and location of collection).
-Users can generate a new quote by changing the options and clicking the 'Generate Quote' button again to refresh the quote output.
+Users can generate a new quote by changing the options and re-clicking the 'Generate Quote' button to refresh the quote output.

 ![Screenshot of quote form](./assets/screenshots/quote_form.png)